 - Employee has not been separated from service with a disqualifying discharge or under other than honorable conditions.

-Employees do not accrue vacation, personal leave, or sick leave while on military leave of absence status.
+Employees do not accrue vacation, personal leave, or sick leave while on military leave status.

 In addition to the employee's failure to apply for re-employment in a timely manner, an employee is not entitled to reinstatement as described above if any of the following conditions exist: